 top of page

 A Southern favorite, Chicken and Dumplings are one of those comfort foods that satisfy my soul.
-I always taste before adding any additional salt.
+Those pillows of fluffy goodness just melt in your mouth.
+BTW, don't add any additional salt before tasting.

 Ingredients